 A beginner's guide to Visio

-There are many kinds of Visio diagrams, including organization charts, network diagrams, workflows, or home or office plans.
+There are many kinds of Visio diagrams, including organization charts, network diagrams, workflows, and home or office plans.
 But you use the same three basic steps to create nearly all of them:

 Choose and open a template.